department-of-veterans-affairs/caseflow/docs/ready.md

 ### Ready For Dev
 Acceptance criteria includes handling for the following (or explicitly stating that they are out of scope or not applicable):

+**Summary**
+The purpose of this checklist are for designers to think about This is NOT meant to be written

 #### Story / Description
 1. Where applicable (for more complicated tickets), please include a brief rationale for this solution to the problem.